q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 A class to perform overall operation using contours.
 I have worked hard to maintain the codes here by updating previous codes.

 ### Initialize: Contour Writing
-Instead of using a distinct variable for each ROIs, i thought of using dictionaries to store particular property only.
+Instead of using a distinct variable for each ROIs, I thought of using dictionaries to store particular property only.
 The keys of a dictionary will be ROI name and value will be the type of data to store.
 ```python
 class ContourWriting:
     """